aProfessionalFrog/PeterAlert/java-swing/REAMDE.md

 2. In the `Open` field, type `shell:startup`
 3. In the folder that opens, add a shortcut to the jar file

-### It is recommended to leave the service disabled because the JVM is not known for being light on resources, and it can severly impact login time.
+### It is recommended to leave run on startup disabled because the JVM is not known for being light on resources, and it can severly impact login time.